confio/cosmos-hd-key-derivation-spec/README.md

 path as `m / purpose' / *` with an integer purpose.
 The asterisk denotes an arbitrary sub path.

-Few different `purpose` values are used in the wild and there is no registry listing them.
+A few different `purpose` values are used in the wild and as yet there is no registry listing them.
 The ones found at the time of writing are:

 | BIP43 `purpose` | Use case                | Reference                                                                                          |